Tsarpf/Tsatter/README.md

 ####About:
 An over-engineered lightweight chatting web application I've done in my free time using MongoDB, Express, AngularJS, NodeJS, Docker, etc.

+- Backend building on top of a normal IRC-server (Inspircd)
-#####- NEW!
-Dockerized development and deployment environments for simplified installs on new machines!
+- Dockerized development and deployment environments for simplified installs on new machines!
 - BDD development using should.
-- Automatic tests using Mocha
+- Automated tests using Mocha
 - Continuous Integration using Travis-CI
 - Continuous Deployment
 - Dynamic HTML templates using Jade.